-Birds have very efficient circulatory system that permit them to meet the metabolic demands of flight (and running, swimming, or diving).
+Birds have very efficient circulatory system that permits them to meet the metabolic demands of flight (and running, swimming, or diving).
 The cardiovascular system not only delivers oxygen to body cells (and removes metabolic wastes) but also plays an important role in maintaining a bird's body temperature.
 The circulatory system consists of a number of organs and an associated transport system.
 These include the: